 The enmeshed networks of desire and pleasure — between friendship and the potential of sexuality, this kind of game playing has fascinated critics of homosociality, who, from the ’70s onward have paid a lot of attention to what men do together — often because what men do together hides a multitude of sins by its blankness.
 One of the ways that this song is ambiguous, is how it reverses bro-coded masculinities, how it talks about women’s relationship to women, possibly in a sexual way but also possibly in a way that reflects the failure of homosocial friendship.
 This could be coded, in a mirrored way, think of it as Siscountry, but you know with Sister Wives.

 Melodrama in the last of the 20th century has been a question of both gender and class.
-It’ often assumed to be a form where working class women strive for a kind of respectability (Peyton Place, Valley of the Dolls) or where middle class white women scrabble to maintain the slight privilege that they have, often against racialized others or social lessers.
-Melodrama, in many ways, was a way of women to talk through women, a kind of shibboleth of gendered representation.
+It’ often assumed to be a form where working-class women strive for a kind of respectability (Peyton Place, Valley of the Dolls) or where middle-class white women scrabble to maintain the slight privilege that they have, often against racialized others or social lessers.
+Melodrama, in many ways, was a way for women to talk through women, a kind of shibboleth of gendered representation.

 “Girl Crush” might lead itself to a lesbian reading, with the dearth of queer female representation in Nashville, that queer reading might be considered revelatory.
 But it is not the only reading, and it might not even be the best reading.
 I keep listening to and thinking of this canon of songs, where a woman begs another woman not to talk her man, or a woman begs a woman not to usurp her power, or where a woman talks to another woman about a third woman.
 This talk is obviously about gender, but also about money and sex.